mxaddict/www.codedmaster.com/content/ttk/install-vim/02-windows.md

 You should see lots of information about Vim, including its version number.
 As long as you see some text and a version, Vim is installed correctly!

 Congratulations!
-Vim is now installed on your Windows computer.
-Get ready to learn its secrets!
+Vim is now installed on your Windows computer, inside your Ubuntu Linux system.
+You're ready to learn its secrets!

 ## Navigation